mieweb/datavis-ace/doc/md/source/index.md

 ## Type Decoding

-After the user conversion functions have been evaluated, the data source will perform type decoding.
+After the user conversion functions have been evaluated, the data source can perform type decoding.
 This process transforms the data row's field values into appropriate internal representations according to the type information for that field (e.g. a string containing a date gets transformed into a Moment instance when the type info indicates the field should be treated as a date).
 The internal representation is used when sorting and filtering.

 Since type decoding can be expensive (e.g. converting millions of numbers using Numeral takes time), it can be deferred until needed.
 Here are some examples of when type decoding is required: